 Vitamin D is only produced in the first few minutes of sun exposure.
 This means that spending longer in the sun won’t increase your vitamin D levels but it does increase your risk of skin cancer.

-The main focus for outdoor workers, who are exposed to a significant amount of UV radiation, should be on protecting their skin when the UV Index is 3 or above.
-Do this to reduce your risk of developing skin cancer and other skin damage.
-Protect your skin in five ways – Slip, Slop, Slap, Seek and Slide.
+The main focus for outdoor workers who are exposed to a significant amount of UV radiation, should be on protecting their skin when working outdoors.
+Reduce your risk of developing skin cancer and other skin damage by protecting your skin in five ways – Slip, Slop, Slap, Seek and Slide.

 If I protect myself from the sun will I get enough vitamin D?